inductiva/inductiva/docs/simulators/OpenFOAM.md

 )
 ```

-With such a simple code change we were able to reduced the simulation time
+With this simple code change, we were able to significantly reduce the
-significantly to just 19 hours and 10 minutes and it generated an output of 25.02 GB.
+simulation time to **19 hours and 10 minutes**, generating an output of **25.02 GB**.

 ### Conclusion

-This setup demonstrates how to leverage cloud resources to run computationally
+This setup shows how cloud resources can be leveraged to run computationally
-heavy OpenFOAM simulations, specifically using a case from the ExaFOAM benchmarks.
+intensive **OpenFOAM simulations**, specifically using a case from the **ExaFOAM benchmarks**.
-The cloud-based environment enables parallel execution on high-performance
+The cloud-based environment allows for parallel execution on high-performance
-machines, cutting our simulation time in half.
-Once the simulation completes,
+machines, significantly reducing our simulation time by half!
+Once the simulation
-you can download and analyze the results on your local machine.
+completes, you can download and analyze the results on your local machine.

 Good luck with your OpenFOAM simulations!